mostafaAbokhadra/Internship/OpenHeart/Mechanical-ventilation/done/0-ventilatorManagement.md

 As mentioned, compliance is the **change in volume divided by the change in pressure**.
 When mechanically ventilating a patient, one can select how the ventilator will deliver the breaths.
 The ventilator can be set up to either deliver a set amount of volume or a set amount of pressure, and it is up to the clinician to decide which would be more beneficial for the patient.
 When selecting what the ventilator will deliver, you are selecting which will be the dependent and which will be the independent variable in the lung compliance equation.

 If we select to start the patient on volume-controlled ventilation, the ventilator will always deliver the same amount of volume (independent variable), and the generated pressure will be dependent on compliance.
-If compliance is poor, the pressure will be high, and barotrauma could ensue.
+If compliance is poor, the pressure will be high, and barotrauma could ensue ترتب على ذلك.

 If on the other hand, we decide to start the patient on pressure-controlled ventilation, the ventilator will always deliver the same pressure during the respiratory cycle.
 However, the tidal volume will depend on lung compliance, and in cases where compliance frequently changes (like in asthma), this will generate unreliable tidal volumes and may cause hypercapnia or hyperventilation.